bulletmark/wccontrol/README.md

 ### Installation

 Requires Python 3.4 or later.
 Does not work with Python 2.
+Ensure that `python3-pip` and `python3-wheel` packages are installed.

 `wccontrol` is [available on PyPI](https://pypi.org/project/wccontrol/) so install the usual way, e.g: